tf198/plodis/README.rst

 :Pub / Sub:
    this is implemented as mailbox fanout using the Lists module - should be fine for everyday work but dont try and build a **twitter** with it.
 Might look at reference fanout in the future: http://www.scribd.com/doc/16952419/Building-scalable-complex-apps-on-App-Engine

+TODO
+====

+* Finish current modules
+* Finish preprocessor directives so we can compile for a specific version
+* Make sure the test suite is complete (return types?)
+* Move behavior switches from classes to CONFIG GET
+* Implement other modules
+* Figure out why I spent two days cloning something that was already excellent :-)

 Performance
 ===========